Tracolyte/poc-realtime-refactor-nav/README.md

 Here are some voice commands you can try with the assistant:

-1. "Hey Ada, how are you?"
+1. "Hey Sage, How are you?"
 2. "What's the current time?"
 3. "Generate a random number."
-4. "Open ChatGPT, Claude, and Hacker News."
+4. "Open Amazon."
-5. "Create a new CSV file called user analytics with 10 mock rows."
+5. "Search Amazon for Groceries."
-6. "Update the user analytics file, add 20 additional mock rows, use a reasoning model."
+6. "Click the Celery, Add to cart."

 ## Code Breakdown